Entry guide · 2026 edition

 - Customs section fully answered (most common omission)

-- All QR codes generated and screenshot taken with coloured header visible
+- QR code generated and screenshot taken with coloured header visible

 - Optional: printed copies tucked into each traveller’s passport as backup